jackrr/bubble/README.md

   - TODO: DAVID -- Show add member (signup) link (to "Bubble join page")
   - TODO Unenroll
   - DONE List all members
+  - DONE -- Show add member (signup) link (to "Bubble join page")
+  - Unenroll
   - (future) some kind of democratic management of membership (requires multi opt in to remove a member)
 - DONE Login form to capture phone
-- TODO: DAVID -- Bubble join page
+- DONE -- Bubble join page
   - "You've been invited to join _name_, enter your phone..."
   - Form for phone number and user name
     - Submitting form adds user as member